 Examination candidates will be assessed on their practical ability and knowledge of modern contact lens practice including fitting complex lenses and advanced contact lens aftercare.

 The five key areas of study are:

 A.Toric Lens Fitting

 Revision of the theoretical element of the various subject areas will be supported by the distance learning programme.
 Students will be expected to complete four assignments on a monthly basis.

 Lastly, a pre-examination day will involve a mixture of formats designed to assess theory and practical knowledge in preparation for the examination.

-When you attend for your block programme we will give you some coursework material to work through and some assignment questions to answer.
-We will also allocate you a personal tutor and give you their contact details and a timetable for you to work to.
-There are four units of coursework and you will work through one each month.
+We will provide coursework material to work through and some assignment questions to answer for each part of the course.
+We will also allocate you a personal tutor and send you their contact details and a timetable for you to work to.
+There are 23 units of coursework that you will work through over one or two weeks according to the timetable.
 You then send your work to your personal tutor who will mark it for you and return it to you with some feedback.
-As the course is at honours level, you will need to undertake some additional research and read around the subject in order to gain a thorough understanding of the subject.
-You will need to be disciplined to make sure you keep up!
+As the course is at Honours level, you will also need to undertake some additional research and read around the subject in order to gain a thorough understanding of the subject.
+You can expect this coursework to take you approximately 20 hours per week and you will need to be disciplined to make sure you keep up.